Blac Chyna, Rob Kardashian ‘Fighting For Each Other’ Despite Split Controversies

 “I feel like everything isn’t going to be perfect, but I know we love each other and we’re fighting for each other, and the people we surround ourselves with are rooting for us.
 It makes everything much easier.”

 It can be recalled that the two have reportedly called it quits for good and currently living separately as they co-parent baby Dream.
 Although reports claim that Rob is “not in the state to care for his baby by himself,” Blac Chyna somehow defended the first-time dad, calling him the “best father to her child.”
-The three-month-old Dream also motivates Blac Chyna to keep the family together.
+The 3-month-old Dream also motivates Blac Chyna to keep the family together.

 “And we also have Dream.
 So we’re looking at the bigger picture.
 We have a whole other human being that looks up to us, so we have to make sure she’s taken care of.
 He’s a wonderful dad.
 I think it’s because he had such a great father.”